-Children without a diagnosis.
-At Rose Park Psychology, parents are offered individual parenting programs for a range of child behavior problems, including disobedience, whining, arguing, fighting, biting, bed-wetting, yelling, tantrums, sibling rivalry, anger and aggression.
+At Rose Park Psychology, parents are offered individual parenting programs for a range of child behaviour problems, including disobedience, whining, arguing, fighting, biting, bed-wetting, yelling, tantrums, sibling rivalry, anger and aggression.

-Different parenting strategies are taught for behaviors falling into different categories.
+Different parenting strategies are taught for behaviours falling into different categories.

-STOP Behaviors are those behaviors that parents want to eradicate from the child’s repertoire of behaviors.
-Examples of stop behaviors are yelling, tantrums or disrespect.
+STOP behaviours are those behaviours that parents want to eradicate from the child’s repertoire of behaviours.
+Examples of stop behaviours are yelling, tantrums or disrespect.

-START Behaviors are those behaviors that a parent would like to see more of.
-Examples of start behaviors are when a child puts his or her bag away or gets up and out in the morning.
-These types of behaviors not only signal that the child is becoming better at managing themselves, but often it means less stress for the parent.
+START behaviours are those behaviours that a parent would like to see more of.
+Examples of start behaviours are when a child puts his or her bag away or gets up and out in the morning.
+These types of behaviours not only signal that the child is becoming better at managing themselves, but often mean less stress for the parent.

-Minor But Annoying behaviors are the types of behavior that parents don’t necessarily like, but may be willing to live with them.
+Minor But Annoying behaviours are the types of behaviour that parents don’t necessarily like, but may be willing to live with.
 Sometimes all that is required is a change of attitude in the parent.

 - Promote their child’s experience with making choices.